DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 Rinne was frowning.
 Being different from other races, she had past of being oppressed by all races, including humans.
-Other than Kay, who was special to her as he saved her, she had hard time dealing with humans.
+Other than Kai, who was special to her as he saved her, she had hard time dealing with humans.
 She had wings that was mix of angel's and demon's.
 Under her golder hair pointy elven ears were hidden.
-Even though she could hide her wings under clothes, if someone aside from Kay would see it, that would cause uproar.
+Even though she could hide her wings under clothes, if someone aside from Kai would see it, that would cause uproar.

 "Got it, I'll go find Jeanne, you can rest here."